 Hey everybody, it’s Coach Tyler from PT Pioneer here.

-Today, we are going to focus on something a little different from certifications, practice tests and all the other things we usually cover because I am going to show you how you can go about writing the best personal trainer bio possible!
+Today, we will focus on something a little different from certifications, practice tests, and all the other things we usually cover because I will show you how you can write the best personal trainer bio possible!

-So now that you are a qualified personal trainer, there are a couple of things you will need to jump into straight away.
+So now that you are a qualified personal trainer, you will need to jump into a few things immediately.

 And one of the first is to write a perfect personal trainer bio.

-You can have an amazing website, packed with information about your qualifications and how you are able to help people transform their lives, but the most viewed part of that website will be your bio.
+You can have an amazing website packed with information about your qualifications and how you can help people transform their lives, but the most viewed part of that website will be your bio.

-So it needs to stand out, highlighting you from the rest of the pack and ensuring that potential clients choose you to help guide them through their transformation and training.
+So it must stand out, highlighting you from the rest of the pack and ensuring that potential clients choose you to help guide them through their transformation and training.

 I really cannot stress enough how important this is.

-And sadly, most personal trainers simply don’t take their bio seriously enough.
-Usually, its a slap-dash effort that’s not worth anything in the end.
-It’s easy to understand why though.
-Because it’s not something that comes naturally to them.
+And sadly, most personal trainers don’t take their bio seriously enough.
+Usually, it’s a slap-dash effort that’s not worth anything in the end.
+It’s easy to understand why because it does not come naturally to them.

 After all, if you wanted to write, you would have become a journalist or communications expert, right?